 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-This Cassava Fries recipe is made in the Instant Pot, for the first part of the recipe, when the cassava cooks and becomes tender.
+This Cassava Fries recipe, also called yucca or yuca fries, is made in the Instant Pot, for the first part of the recipe, when the cassava cooks and becomes tender.
 The Instant Pot makes the cassava healthier (I’ll tell you why), cooks the cassava root until it’s perfectly tender (which makes a better-textured fry) and makes cooking cassava easy!

-Our family started making cassava fries on our trip to the Bahamas two years ago.
+Our family started making cassava fries on our trip to the Bahamas several years ago.
 The first night we made them was Christmas Eve: We roasted a whole duck, and with the copious amounts of (highly desirable) rendered duck fat, we fried cassava!
 The feast was humble (not fancy) in our little beach cabana, yet so delicious and memorable.

 Upon returning home, we were all bent on repeating the cassava fry meals we had on vacation.

 By the way, cassava fries don’t leave you feeling heavy.
 They digest so well!
 The cassava may be fried, but our bodies know how to digest traditional fats and complex carbohydrates.
 (Fried carbs cooked in vegetable oil are disease causing.)

 Where to buy cassava and how to prepare it